 Zion is made up of three distinct areas and each requires you to enter through a different route.
 The main canyon is accessed by two entrances, whereas the other areas only have one entrance and exit point.

 There are two entrances to the main Zion canyon.

 First – South entrance is near the town of Springdale and easily accessed by Las Vegas and the amazing Valley of Fire State Park, or from Salt Lake City via I-15.

 Second – East entrance is perfect for onward travel to Bryce Canyon National Park, Coral Pink Sand Dunes, the best things to do around Kanab and Grand Canyon National Park via the impressive Zion-Mt Carmel tunnel.

 Most visitors to Zion will only use south entrance.

-Only those who are also including trips to Bryce Canyon, Grand Canyon or other parts of Utah and Arizona on a longer road trip will need to use east entrance.
+Only those who are also including trips to Bryce Canyon, Grand Canyon or other parts of Utah and Arizona as part of wider southwest USA road trips will need to use east entrance.

 If you are planning a one day Zion National Park itinerary, are you also planning to visit other parts of the area?